How to Build an Effective Media List (w/ Tools & Examples)

 How to build an effective media list in 4 steps

-Here’s the media list building process in four easy-to-follow steps:
+Hereโ€™s the process of building your own media list, in four easy-to-follow steps:

-Step 1: Figure out your target audience
+Step 1: Figure out your target audience and traffic insights

-By trying to get press coverage, you’re ultimately hoping that your story will end up before the eyes of your target audience.
+By trying to get press coverage, youโ€™re ultimately hoping that your news will get covered and end up before the eyes of your target audience.
 Who are they?

-It’s a fundamental question but sometimes overlooked.
+Itโ€™s a fundamental question but sometimes overlooked.

-What kind of people do you want to read about your story?
+What kind of people do you want to read about your news?
 And more importantly, where would your story have to be, so they found it?
 Which websites, blogs, news sites, newspapers, etc. are frequently read by your audience?

 Figuring this out means knowing which media contacts you’ll want to add to your media contact list.